twitter-archive/kestrel/docs/replication.md

 - 2x network bandwidth
 - if clients wait for the server ack, PUTs will be slower by the amount of a network roundtrip

+## Dependencies

+This should be built on top of kestrel 3.0 (the current development build).

+It will probably require the fanout-queue improvements that are on the current 3.0 roadmap.
+If we decide not to do the fanout improvements, the implementation will need some added complexity.

 ## Implementation